Levent Ayçiçek

-Levent Ayçiçek (born 14 February 1994) is a German professional footballer who plays as an attacking midfielder for Bandırmaspor.
+Levent Ayçiçek (born 14 February 1994) is a German professional footballer who plays as an attacking midfielder for Hannover 96 II.

 Club career

 Ayçiçek made his Bundesliga debut on 8 February 2014 scoring Werder Bremen's only goal in a 5–1 defeat to Borussia Dortmund.
 He went on to make 13 appearances before the 2015–2016 season during which he only played for Werder Bremen's reserve team.

 In March 2015, Ayçiçek signed a contract extension until 2018.

 In January 2016, he joined 1860 Munich on loan for the remainder of the season.
 The loan was extended by a further season in June.

 On 31 August 2017, the last day of the German summer transfer window, Ayçiçek moved to Greuther Fürth on a permanent transfer, signing a two-year contract.